sysaulab/libseedy/Programs/README.md

 ## DOS

-The DOS port uses a timer-based entropy gathering method as threads are not availables.
-The seed generator itself has not been tested with serious statistical suites.
-It is very slow (~32 bits per second) but provides a seemingly reliable method to initialize a generator.
-The Mersenne Twister generator provides a proof of concept of a port to DOS.
-Copy to c:\dev\random.exe if you want to be fancy!
 Tested with (Compaq) Dos 2.11 on 86box.

 - [DOS/](DOS/)